th2-net/th2-rpt-data-provider/README.md

 - `parentEvent` - text - Will match events with the specified parent element.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of events to return.
 Defaults to `100`.
-- `timeLimit` - number, unix timestamp in milliseconds - Sets the maximum time offset from startTimestamp to which the search will be performed.
-Defaults to `6000000` (100 minutes).

 - `FILTERS`:
 - `attachedMessageId` - Filters the events that are linked to the specified message id.
 Parameters: `values` - text, `negative` - boolean.
 If `true`, will match events that do not match those specified attached message id.
 If `false`, will match the events by their attached message id.
 Defaults to `false`.